UltraStar-Deluxe/Play/.github/ISSUE_TEMPLATE/Bug_report.md

 <!--
 PLEASE DO NOT FILE ISSUES FOR GENERAL SUPPORT QUESTIONS.
 The issue tracker is for reporting bugs, feature requests and development discussions only.
-For support questions, please use our chat at https://gitter.im/UltraStar-Deluxe/Play -->
+For support questions, please use our Discord: https://discord.gg/PAUJFKCGbb -->

 ### Actual behaviour